zuchuandatou/MLSysEngOps-NYU25Spring/README.md

 to upload the processed dataset to an object store bucket (chi_tacc:$RCLONE_CONTAINER) on Chameleon.
 The service clears old contents, uploads the new dataset from /data/Project-37.

+### Online Data:
+For online data, I simulated real-user interactions to evaluate the SSE-PT model.
+I used evaluation dataset which had been divided during ETL pipeline (`movielens_192m_eval.txt`) to evaluate the model on unseen data.
+This evaluation file has been mounted from object store under  `/mnt/object/evaluation`.

+The simulation logic contains in `demo.ipynb` under `workspaces`.
+I first cleaned and formatted by ID clipping that ensure userId and itemId are within training range of 10000.
+Then we pass a dummy user interaction sequence to model (`models/SSE_PT.pth`) as user history.

+This can be monitored through running `nload ens3` command on `node-persist-project37`.

 ### Data Pipeline Diagram
 ```